 How does an individual subscription work?

-When you subscribe, you receive the latest print edition of JCPCP in the post and a digital copy in pdf format via email.
-You also get the next three editions as they become available (both hard and digital copy), so your subscription entitles you to four editions of JCPCP in total.
-Please note, if you are a trainee psychologist your subscription will run for five Editions in total due to the free for trainees Autumn 2020 issue.
-Just let us know by email when you subscribe.
+For the print and digital version, you will receive the latest hard copy of JCPCP in the post and a digital version in pdf format via email.
+You also get the next three editions as they become available, so your subscription entitles you to four editions of JCPCP in total.
+The same applies for the digital only version, except that you will not receive any hard copy.
+Please note, if you are a trainee then your subscription will run for five Editions due to the current issue being free for trainees.
+Please let us know by email.

 How does an organisational subscription work?